webpack/webpack.js.org/src/content/guides/author-libraries.md

   - marioacc
 ---

 Aside from applications, webpack can also be used to bundle JavaScript libraries.
-The following guide is meant for library authors looking to streamline their bundling strategy..
+The following guide is meant for library authors looking to streamline their bundling strategy.

 ## Authoring a Library